21 Best Things To Do Ubud in 2023: Complete Itinerary

 You may have heard of the Gamba Padi in Ubud which you should check out.
 The Padi fields in Bali are awesome.

 Looking for amazing temples in Bali?
-Check out the amazing Pura Tanah Lot Temple on your travels.
+Check out the amazing Pura Tanah Lot Temple too.

 Book a private tour for less than $12